Skip to Content

 It’s also very common to end up with way too many peppers at the end of a growing season.
 There are only so many friends that will take all of your extra produce.
 That is where learning how to make pickled jalapeño peppers comes in handy.

-Pickled Jalapeño Peppers (Video):
+Pickled Jalapeño Peppers Recipe (Video):

 Pickling or canning jalapeños is a quick and easy way for you to turn your fresh peppers into crunchy, satisfying snacks that will last a long time in the refrigerator.
 There are other methods for preserving jalapeños, like freezing (read our guide to freezing here), but pickling is our favorite.

 First, let’s learn the basics of pickling.
-These three methods are the most widely used and are in order from least to most difficult.
+These three methods are the most widely used and are in order from least to most involved.
 Pickling is our favorite method for quick, delicious snacks, but depending on what you want to preserve, you may need to can or pressure can your foods.

 What Are The Pickling Methods?